AzyCrw4282/mysql-gateway/README.md

 - delete where field=<value>,
 - insert operation

--- For all above, be able to limit results

 - get filtered values from multiple columns

 -- For all above, perform aggregate function